 Program at a Glance

 WIC has provided nutrition education and supplemental foods to low income families for over thirty years.
-In federal fiscal year (FFY) 2013, Georgia’s WIC provided benefits to approximately 283,710 participants.
-In state fiscal year (SFY) 2013, Georgia’s WIC provided benefits to approximately 289,525 participants.
-WIC contributes approximately $307 million to the state's economy.
+In federal fiscal year (FFY) 2015, Georgia’s WIC provided benefits to approximately 264,299 participants.
+WIC contributed $263.5 million to the state's economy in FFY 2015.

 There are approximately 1,400 authorized vendors that are participating in the WIC food delivery system who were redeeming approximately one million vouchers each month.